arian0zen/api_potd/README.md

-# api_potd
+# random-json
-an api endpoint to fetch potd s for leetcode, geeks for geeks, coding ninjas
+i don't want anyone to visit this repooooo